daxz1/prodyna_avaloq/README.md

 - If this was a production project, I would write tests and try to maintain a near 100% code coverage.
 Here is an example of a personal project that has 100% test coverage written in react/redux [MyNextRoll](https://bitbucket.org/nim_sathi/mynextroll/src/master/)
 - React vs Angular
+- Forms - Use form validation, use angular form module to generate forms.

 ###### Sources